-Commented [GK11]: Changes made to address Comment 1, Bullet 5 - Goals and Actions
+Commented [GK22]: Changes made to address Comment 1, Bullet 5 - Goals and Actions

-Review the Zoning Code requirements for Agricultural Employee housing to ensure compliance with California Health and Safety Code Section 17021.5.
+- Consider amendments to the Zoning Code to increase the allowed maximum size of farmworker housing to serve larger families. - Review the Zoning Code requirements for Agricultural Employee housing to ensure compliance with California Health and Safety Code Section 17021.5.